beamteamco/M10-Testware/README.md

 (c) 2016 Andrew Petersen and the Stebner Research Group

-Look in the [Wiki](https://github.com/beamteamco/M10-Testware/wiki) for details and information of DIC setup.
+Look in the [Wiki](https://github.com/beamteamco/M10-Testware/wiki) for details and information on DIC setup.